 We sleep every night to allow our body time to repair, regenerate and recover.
 The immune system works in a similar manner.
 Research shows that better sleep quality positivity impacts our immune system and fights off infection.

-How does meditation help with sleeping problems?
+How does sleep meditation help with insomnia?

 If you have trouble sleeping at night, don’t worry, you’re not alone.
 But sleeping difficulties related to stress can be overcome through the practice of meditation.
 As a relaxation technique, meditation helps quiet the mind and body and promotes positive inner peace.
 When done before bed, meditation can alleviate insomnia and infuse overall calmness into our mind and body.